Table of Contents

 Step 7: Now, use the option from the left of the screen to add products, manage your store settings, create discounts, etc.

-Step 9: Use the Online Store option from the left to manage the store content like pages, blogs, theme content update, design, etc.
+Step 9: Use the Online Store option from the left to manage the store content like pages, blogs, theme content updates, design, etc.

-On frontend, the store will look like the below screenshot if you choose to go with the default Shopify Debut theme.
+On the front end, the store will look like the below screenshot if you choose to go with the default Shopify Debut theme.